casett/Global_ZM_fungi_amplicons/RMarkdown_GlobalAmplicon.md

-R code used to analyze fungal ITS and 18S amplicons from a global survey of Zostera marina
+Global diversity and biogeography of the Zostera marina mycobiome - RMarkdown of Code
 ================
 Cassie Ettinger